There are new fees for asylum applications and work permits

 Asylum applications

-It will now cost $100 to submit a new asylum application, and $100 per year to continue with your asylum case.
-It will not be possible to apply for a fee waiver.
+It now costs $100 to submit a new asylum application, and $100 per year to continue with your asylum case.
+It is not possible to apply for a fee waiver.
 Before this change, there were no fees to apply for asylum.
+The details of how to pay the fee depend on whether you are applying for asylum in immigration court or with USCIS

 TPS and TPS-based work permits